 - Communication and reporting on risks

-As such, this post offers 15 topics that are well worth considering when developing your cyber risk management strategy.
+As such, this post offers 15 things to consider when developing your cyber risk management strategy.

-Leaders must establish a culture of cybersecurity and risk management throughout your organization.
+Leaders must establish a culture of cybersecurity and risk management initiatives throughout their organization.
 By defining a governance structure and communicating intent and expectations, leaders and managers can ensure appropriate employee involvement, accountability, and training.

 With the average cost of a cyber attack exceeding $1.1 million, a risk management culture is a must.
 In addition to financial costs, there is a significant business impact – 54% of companies experience a loss in productivity, 43% have negative customer experiences, and 37% see a loss in brand reputation.